Compounding: The Most Misunderstood Force

 How does compounding differ from simple compound interest?
 Compound interest is a specific form of compounding that relates to financial returns.
 Compounding as a concept is broader — it describes any process where results build upon one another and thus generate exponential growth.
 Knowledge, reputation, and relationships compound just as money does.

 Why do people find it so hard to benefit from compounding?
-Because exponential trajectories are intuitively incomprehensible.
+Because exponential trajectories defy intuition.
 The returns of the early years seem disappointing, and the temptation to give up or change strategy is strong.
-Add to this the emotional reactions to market downturns that interrupt the compounding process.
-Patience is the most important yet hardest-to-practice virtue of the investor.
+Emotional reactions to market downturns then interrupt the compounding process entirely.
+Patience is the most important — and the most difficult — virtue an investor can practice.

 Are there limits to compounding?
 Yes.
 In the financial world, the size of the market limits growth.
 A very large company cannot grow at 20% per year forever because it eventually exhausts its total addressable market.
 Regulatory and competitive factors also limit compounding.
 The art is to identify early those companies that still have sufficient room for years of compounding.